kornkritpawit/secure-project/README.md

 ```
 npm start
 ```
 5. If you want to run the web service application.
-You can follow this repoitory instruction [frontend_client](https://github.com/KasidisGit/frontend_client).
+You can follow [frontend_client](https://github.com/KasidisGit/frontend_client) repoitory instruction.
 ## Members
 | Student ID | Name |
 |-|-|